- July 27, 2018

-The Wolper Law Firm is currently investigating claims against David Scholl, a former Financial Advisor at Planmember Securities Corp. in Grand Rapids, Michigan.
+The Wolper Law Firm, P.A. is currently investigating claims against David Scholl, a former Financial Advisor at Planmember Securities Corp. in Grand Rapids, Michigan.
 David Scholl first entered the securities industry in the 1990s and worked for several brokerage firms, including LPL Financial, CUNA Brokerage Services and Linsco Private Ledger.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on January 29, 2018, FINRA issued a cease and desists order against David Scholl in order to prevent him from selling additional promissory notes issued by the Woodbridge Group of Companies a/k/a Woodbridge Wealth.
 It was alleged that David Scholl “acted as an agent for Woodbridge in the offer and sale of forty-three (43) securities without the benefit of registration.”